Hackalytics-2025/ThirdEye/README.md

 Lastly, we incorporated weather data using the Visual Crossing Weather API that we fed to Google’s Gemini.
 This API fetched current weather conditions, and we then converted that data into natural language advisories, which were also turned into speech.

 ## Challenges we ran into
-Building SenseAI was as complicated as we thought it would be.
+Building ThirdEye was as complicated as we thought it would be.
 The main challenge we found was combining multiple AI models (each with unique input/output requirements) into a seamless pipeline proved challenging.
 Finding and integrating the MiDaS model proved to be the biggest obstacle we overcame as it wasn't compatible with data analytics we wanted to run on the depth of the objects to generate the data visualisation in the form of heat maps.
 Then, once we were able to generate a live heat map on the video feed we encountered the extensive GPU requirements for the project.
 To ensure minimal latency for time-sensitive audio feedback, we optimised the software for efficient GPU memory utilisation and constrained all integrated AI models within the GPU's capacity.
 Balancing the sensitivity of object detection, OCR, and facial recognition while minimising false positives and negatives were one of the many other minor errors we dealt with.
 By tweaking confidence thresholds, trying out different facial expression datasets, we were eventually able to make a reliable project.

 ## Accomplishments that we're proud of